Growing Pains: Unveiling the True Toll of Childhood Obesity

 PrevalencePercentage of children aged 2-19 years with obesity in the US

-DepressionMore teens with weight issues are feeling down than their healthier counterparts.
+DepressionMore teens who struggle with their size are feeling down compared to others their age.

-AnxietyMore teens with weight issues are feeling anxious than their healthy-weight buddies.
+AnxietyMore teens dealing with extra pounds are feeling anxious compared to their peers.

 Cost CategoryEstimated CostSource